cybros-network/cybros-network/docs/ideas.md

 I'm considering minting application as a NFT, pool owns a sub-NFT of the application NFT, base on that, we could design how to share profit between application owner (the NFT owner) and pool.

-### Off-chain computing protocol v1, stabilize everything, audit all of our works
+### Cybros protocol v1, stabilize everything, audit all of our works

 These are must things when it becomes a serious business.